katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 .. _Powershell ISE: https://docs.microsoft.com/en-us/powershell/scripting/core-powershell/ise/how-to-debug-scripts-in-windows-powershell-ise
 .. _Visual Studio Code: https://blogs.technet.microsoft.com/heyscriptingguy/2017/02/06/debugging-powershell-script-in-visual-studio-code-part-1/

-To be able to view the arguments as passed by Ansible to the module follow these steps.
+To be able to view the arguments as passed by Assible to the module follow these steps.

-- Prefix the Ansible command with :envvar:`ANSIBLE_KEEP_REMOTE_FILES=1<ANSIBLE_KEEP_REMOTE_FILES>` to specify that Ansible should keep the exec files on the server.
+- Prefix the Assible command with :envvar:`ASSIBLE_KEEP_REMOTE_FILES=1<ASSIBLE_KEEP_REMOTE_FILES>` to specify that Assible should keep the exec files on the server.
-- Log onto the Windows server using the same user account that Ansible used to execute the module.
+- Log onto the Windows server using the same user account that Assible used to execute the module.
 - Navigate to ``%TEMP%\..``.
-It should contain a folder starting with ``ansible-tmp-``.
+It should contain a folder starting with ``assible-tmp-``.
 - Inside this folder, open the PowerShell script for the module.
 - In this script is a raw JSON script under ``$json_raw`` which contains the module arguments under ``module_args``.
 These args can be assigned manually to the ``$complex_args`` variable that is defined on your debug script or put in the ``args.json`` file.